 print(f" Synchronized ranks: {attribution.evidence.synchronized_ranks} "

-The Diagnostics tab in the TUI was built specifically for this use case.
-It can load artifacts from multiple ranks simultaneously, display per-rank timelines side by side, and surface first-cause indicators without requiring you to write any analysis code.
+The Diagnostics tab can load artifacts from multiple ranks simultaneously, show per-rank summaries, and surface first-cause indicators without requiring you to write analysis code.

 Launch the TUI and navigate to the Diagnostics tab: